-Note: This article conveys the results of my own research-based analysis.
-I have no relationship with Hertz.
+Note: This is a research-based review, meaning that it conveys the results of my own research-based analysis.
+I have no relationship with Hertz and have never done business with Hertz Car Sales.

 What is Hertz Car Sales?